-FIGURE 10. (a) Normalized emission (dotted red) from a monolithic SAN25:R6G film, is plotted together with lasing (green) and absorbance (black) spectrum of a 128-layer DFB laser. (b) Blue-shifted transmitted spectrum at oblique incidence. (c) Top blue curve is the reflection band from the device (reconstructed), dashed green vertical line is the 528nm pump, and bottom red curve is the pump-angle dependent lasing output with steady incident power.
+FIGURE 10. (a) Normalized emission (dotted red) from a monolithic SAN25:R6G film, is plotted together with lasing (green) and the absorbance/reflectance (black) spectrum (log scale) of a 128-layer DFB laser. (b) Blue-shifted absorbance/reflectance spectrum at oblique incidence. (c) Top blue curve is the reflection band from the device (reconstructed), dashed green vertical line is the 528nm pump, and bottom red curve is the pump-angle dependent lasing output with steady incident power.
 Shaped areas mark the transmission windows in the dressed reflectance spectrum and their corresponding lasing output in the pump-angle resolved lasing spectrum.
 Dressed reflectance was obtained from a transmission measurement, including contributions from both reflection band from the DFB laser and absorption from the doped dye and materials.(Reproduced from [ with permission from Old City Publishing, Inc. .)

 Tunability in Multilayer Polymer DFBs